Click for RuyaSonic HOME

 First read through this page, then download the template and open it in your version of MS Word.

-A template is a special kind of source document that you load into MS Word.
-It contains all the "styles" that allow you to instantly format the various types of cues employed in radio.
-You could do it yourself with tabs and underlines and capitalization, but the template styles allow you to just type away and get the correct formatting and margins you need.
-It saves a great deal of time.
+An MS Word template is a special type of document that contains predefined styles, formatting, and content.
+It acts as a blueprint for creating new documents with consistent formatting and layout.
+The RuyaSonic Radio Script Template contains all the Word "styles" you need to instantly format the various types of cues employed in radio.
+You could do it yourself with tabs, the space-bar, underlines and capitalization, but the template styles allow you to just type away and get the correct formatting and margins in professional radio script format.
+Using styles saves a great deal of time.

 Download the template

-Be sure to note where you've saved it on your computer.
-You'll want to move the file to wherever your other MS Word templates are stored.
-(To find that, Google "template folder" for your version of Word (2007, 2010, 2016, 365).
-Otherwise, it won't show up in your list of available templates when you open Word and click on "File" then "New".
+Be sure to note where you've saved it on your computer, most probably your downloads folder.
+You'll want to move the template file to wherever your other Microsoft templates are stored.
+(To find that, do a Google search on "template folder").
+Otherwise, the radio script template won't show up in your list of available templates when you open Word and click on "File" then "New".

 What's in this template?